Frank Marino: Technique and equipment

-Marino is a devoted Gibson SG player and uses them with the original PAF pickups and two with DiMarzio humbuckers.
+Marino is a devoted Gibson SG player and uses them with the original PAF pickups, as well as two with DiMarzio humbuckers.
 He also has an SG with single-coil DiMarzio pickups.
 He is noted for complicated setups; according to Guitar Player, he has "an entire pedalboard ... assigned to hold the expression pedals that control the parameters of the effects on another pedalboard."
 In the past, he has built his own amplifiers to achieve the right sound; he also uses Fender Twins.
-He currently uses a preamp which he built himself, reminiscent of a Fender, and any available power amp, through a 2x15" Fane cabinet.
+He currently uses a preamp which he built himself, reminiscent of a Fender, and any available power amp, through a 2" x 15" Fane cabinet.

 Personal life

 Of Italian and Syrian background, Marino is a practicing member of the Syriac Orthodox Church.

 Marino is uncle to Danny Marino, lead guitarist of Canadian metal band The Agonist.